15 January, 2026

-The Department of Ophthalmology at Queen’s University is seeking an Academic Oculoplastic and Orbital Ophthalmologist.
-Qualified applicants will hold an MD degree (or equivalent).
+The Department of Ophthalmology at Queen’s University is seeking an Academic Ophthalmologist, either a Comprehensive Ophthalmologist or a medical/surgical Glaucoma Specialist.
+Qualified applicants will hold an MD degree with specialty training in ophthalmology +/- sub-specialty training in glaucoma.
 Successful candidates must be eligible for licensure with the College of Physicians and Surgeons of Ontario and preference will be given to applicants who have specialty certification from the Royal College of Physicians & Surgeons of Canada (RCPSC) or the American Board of Specialties.
-Preference will also be given to individuals who have completed 2 years of subspecialty training in oculoplastic and orbital surgery.
-The incumbent will be expected to have a busy oculoplastic/orbital practice, performing a wide range of adult and pediatric orbital, lacrimal and eye lid surgeries.
-The position requires the successful candidate to share comprehensive ophthalmology city-wide on- call service with the remainder of the Department (approximately 4–6 weeks per year) and to be available to consult with the on-call team about oculoplastic patients.

 Faculty and their dependents are eligible for an extensive benefits package including prescription drug coverage, vision care, dental care, long term disability insurance, life insurance and access to the Employee and Family Assistance Program.
 Employees also participate in a pension plan.
 Tuition assistance is available for qualifying employees, their spouses and dependent children.
 Queen’s values families and is pleased to provide a ‘top up’ to government parental leave benefits for eligible employees on maternity/parental leave.
 In addition, Queen’s provides partial reimbursement for eligible daycare expenses for employees with dependent children in daycare.
 For more information on employee benefits, see Queen’s Human Resources.

 Prior to May 1, 2022, the University required all students, faculty, staff, and visitors (including contractors) to declare their COVID-19 vaccination status and provide proof that they were fully vaccinated or had an approved accommodation to engage in in-person University activities.
-These requirements were suspended effective May 1, 2022, but the University may reinstate them at any point.
+These requirements were suspended May 1, 2022.
 However, they remain in effect for students, staff, and faculty in workplaces, including hospitals, where patient care is provided and/or where the work duties or educational requirements of the position involve or support patient care.

 Those interested in this position should submit a complete application package, including the following documents: